Health Resources

 • Verbal praise

-Praising the child with simple phrases such as "good job" will encourage him or her to persist in the appropriate behaviour.
-It is also a good practice to praise the child when he or she is doing well to complete an assigned task.
+Praising the children with simple phrases such as "good job" will encourage them to persist in the appropriate behaviour.
+It is also a good practice to praise them when they are doing well in completing an assigned task.

 • Reprimands

-Reprimands are effective so long as they remain brief and directed at the child's behaviour and not the child.
+Reprimands are effective if they are brief and are directed at the children's behaviour.

 • Ignoring

-In some instances, it is helpful to ignore the child's behaviour, especially if he or she is misbehaving to get your attention.
+In some instances, it is helpful to ignore the children's behaviour, especially if they are misbehaving to get attention.

 • Establish simple non-verbal cues

-For example, by giving the child a "look" to remind the child to refocus on his or her work.
+E.g. by giving the children a "look" as a reminder to refocus on their work.

-• When talking or teaching the child, move closer to him or her so that he or she focuses on you more easily.
+• When talking or teaching the children, move closer to them so that they can focus on you more easily.

 Improve Self-Esteem

 Children with ADHD may have low self-esteem and self-confidence.
 They may have experienced stigma as not everyone believes ADHD is a neuro-behavioural problem.
-Some people believe that it is the fault of the child or due to poor or bad parenting.
-Children with ADHD may also suffer from anxiety or depression, which may undermine the efforts made to build their confidence.
+Some people believe that it is the fault of the children or due to poor or bad parenting.
+Children with ADHD may also suffer from anxiety or depression which may undermine the efforts made to build their confidence.

-• Encourage the child to do things where he or she will experience success
+• Encourage the children to do things where they will experience success

 Last updated on